 a.
 Plant materials used in revegetation and landscaping should be propagated in a nursery from native seeds and cuttings collected on the site.
 The propagules should be planted in a sandy soil mixture.
-At least in the period immediately prior to State States $F = \{g_i\}{i \in I}$ transplanting, soil water conditions should simulate those found on the site.
-These measures will help reduce transplant shock and mortality. and the second second b.
+At least in the period immediately prior to $F = -\frac{1}{2} \frac{1}{2} \frac{1}{2}$ transplanting, soil water conditions should simulate those found on the site.
+These measures will help reduce transplant shock and mortality.

+b.
 Liner planning should follow the method developed by Chan, et.al.
 (1977).
-The standard method consists of excavating holes 6 to 12 Star Batter inches deep and mixing the native substrate with a high loam, potting type soil.
+The standard method consists of excavating holes 6 to 12 inches deep and mixing the native substrate with a high loam, potting type soil.
 On slopes, slight backslopes are constructed above the liner hole to minimize erosion and encourage soil water refention.
 Each liner is placed within a small (about 8-inch diameter) plastic collar with the bottom removed.
 The collar serves as a protection against rodents, concentrates precipitation within the root zone, and provides an anchor point All and the second for the wire mesh screen used to protect the young seedlings from foraging wildlife (i.e., deer).
-A mulch of black plastic film embedded between two layers or burlap is placed around each plant . to aid in soil water retention and control of competitive weeds and grasses around the transplants.
+A mulch of black plastic film embedded between two layers or burlap is placed around each plant de la settera La settera de to aid in soil water retention and control of competitive weeds and grasses around the transplants.